spree-contrib/spree_active_shipping/README.md

 this means that the calculator **Fedex::GroundHomeDelivery** will hit FedEx Servers and try to get the rates for the given package, since FedEx returns rates for package and returns all of it's available services for the given shipment we need to identify which service we are targeting ( see caching results below ) the calculator will only pick the rates from a service that matches the **"FedEx Ground Home Delivery"** string, you can see how it works below:

-a sample rate response alraedy parsed looks like this:
+a sample rate response already parsed looks like this:
 ```ruby
 {
          "FedEx First Overnight" => 5886,